 By John Heinis/Hudson County View

-The resolution solidifies the intent of Essex County to seek financial support and ownership for their portion of the Essex-Hudson Greenway, as well as to advance the linear park project by providing initial guidance for construction of the property as a multi-use trail, and outlining the next administrative steps to be taken in the short-term.
+The resolution solidifies the intent of Essex County to seek financial support and ownership for their portion of the Essex-Hudson Greenway, provides initial guidance for construction of the property as a multi-use trail, and outlining the next administrative steps to be taken in the short-term.

 In late July, Open Space Institute and its partners announced a preliminary purchase and sale agreement with Norfolk Southern Railway Company for property in New Jersey’s Essex and Hudson Counties.